-The fundamental aspects of a website maintenance service will almost certainly include the following:
+Whoever you hire, the fundamentals of a website maintenance service will almost always cover the following.

 Software updates

-Regularly updating the software and tools used by the website to ensure they are current and secure.
-For example, if your site uses WordPress, it requires regular updates to the core platform, your theme and every plugin you're running.
-If, however, your website is built using the HubSpot CMS, this won't be necessary because HubSpot CMS is a Software as a Service (SaaS) system, so they handle the updates for you.
+Keeping the software and tools your site runs on current and secure.
+If your site uses WordPress, that means regular updates to the core platform, your theme and every plugin you're running.
+If you're on the HubSpot CMS, you can mostly skip this one, because it's a Software as a Service (SaaS) system and HubSpot handles the updates for you.

 Security

-Implementing and monitoring security measures to protect the website against unauthorised access, hacking, and other malicious activities.
-This is essential and will protect your website and customer data from bad actors.
-A good maintenance provider will run regular security scans, keep SSL certificates current, and have a plan for what to do if something does go wrong.
+Putting security measures in place and watching them, so your site and your customer data stay out of the hands of bad actors.
+A good maintenance provider will run regular security scans, keep your SSL certificates current, and have a clear plan for what to do when something does go wrong.
+Because eventually, something will.

 Fixing problems